wunderio/next-drupal-starterkit/README.md

 #### Running tests locally

-To run the tests locally, first start the frontend and backend servers with `lando start`, then run `lando npm run cypress:run` to start the Cypress test runner.
+To run the tests locally, first start the frontend and backend servers with `lando start`, then navigate to `next4drupal-project/next`, open another terminal and run `lando npm run start` to start the Cypress test runner.
 A video of the run will be recorded and it will be available at `next/cypress/videos`.

 #### Using the Cypress application